On this page

 Although it will be challenging for most retailers to invest in their employees on such a level, they can certainly adopt the following practices from Wegmans:

-• Listen to employees' grievances and act: Employees coming forward with a complaint or a suggestion is great as it takes the guesswork out of where you need to invest.
-Besides, it shows that your team members are willing to help you to make the workplace better.
+- Listen to employees' grievances and act: Employees coming forward with a complaint or a suggestion is excellent as it takes the guesswork out of where you need to invest.
+Besides, it shows that your team members are willing to help you improve the workplace.

-The above methods of investing in employees bring them closer to your brand by increasing their involvement in your store’s success which increases employee engagement and motivation.
+The above methods of investing in employees bring them closer to your brand by increasing their involvement in your store’s success, increasing employee engagement and motivation.

 4. Recreational Equipment Inc.: More paid leaves

 Working in retail is challenging.
-Dealing with multiple customers, working for long hours with small breaks, and ensuring store policies are followed correctly are some of the many challenges that retail employees face on a daily basis.
+Dealing with multiple customers, working for long hours with small breaks, and ensuring store policies are followed correctly are some of the many challenges that retail employees face daily.

-If there is one thing that retail employees want it is more paid leaves.
+If there is one thing that retail employees want it is more paid leave.

 Recreational Equipment Inc. (REI) started by giving two more leaves to its employees than the industry standard to help them “go out and get inspired”.
-On holidays such as Thanksgiving and Black Friday when retail employees are busy at work, REI prefers to reward its retail employees with paid time off.
+On holidays such as Thanksgiving and Black Friday when retail employees are busy, REI prefers to reward its employees with paid time off.

 Recently, REI announced that they will also give paid leave to their employees to vote during the Presidential elections.

-More paid leaves will increase employee happiness and morale, directly affecting their work performance.
-A well-rested and rejuvenated employee is more likely to perform better than a tired employee under the same conditions.
+More paid leaves will increase employee happiness and morale, directly affecting work performance.
+A well-rested and rejuvenated employee is likelier to perform better than a tired employee under the same conditions.

-Consequently, your employees will remain more engaged at work and will be motivated to deliver the best experiences to your customers.
+Consequently, your employees will remain more engaged at work and will be motivated to deliver the best customer experiences.

 Apart from adopting REI’s strategy to give more paid leaves, you can help your employees get more rest by: